KM-RoBoTa/KMR_dxluC/docs/markdown_sources/mainpage.md

-# Introduction {#mainpage}
+# Introduction
 [TOC]

-This library provides an easy way to use Dynamixel motors in a project using the OpenCM9.04 board, in either Dynamixel protocol. \n
+This library provides an easy way to use Dynamixel motors in a project using the OpenCM9.04 board, in either Dynamixel protocol. <br />
 Its main strengths are the expansion of the Dynamixel2Arduino library from ROBOTIS, the implementation of syncWrite and bulkRead, as well as the abstraction of the hardware.

 ## Working concept
 The communication with the motors (reading/writing) is done through this library's ```Reader``` and ```Writer``` classes.

-The KMR_dxluc::BaseRobot class provides a basis to be inherited by a custom, project-specific Robot class written by the user.
-BaseRobot provides general-use functions such as opening the communication port, pinging the motors, enabling/disabling motors and setting the angle limits of the motors. \n
+The ```BaseRobot``` class provides a basis to be inherited by a custom, project-specific Robot class written by the user.
+BaseRobot provides general-use functions such as opening the communication port, pinging the motors, enabling/disabling motors and setting the angle limits of the motors. <br />
 The user needs to create custom Reader and Writer objects in their child Robot class, handling the fields they need (for example writing to goal position and reading the current position), as well as their corresponding reading/writing functions.
 Those functions are extremely straightforward to implement, see CODE.

-This library is written in C++, and lives inside the ```KMR_dxluC``` namespace. \n It uses SI units, the only exception being temperature expressed in °C instead of Kelvins.
+This library is written in C++, and lives inside the ```KMR_dxluC``` namespace. <br /> It uses **SI units**, the only exception being temperature expressed in °C instead of Kelvins.

 ## Links